What is a TTL computer?

 To reduce parts, and to avoid making an unnecessary hole in the enclosure and figuring out how to mount the button and connect it to the board.
 We found we used a hardware reset only during prototyping of the breadboard design, and never again when that was stable.
 There is a soft reset by holding the [Start] button down for 2 seconds.
 Worst-case, simply momentarily unplug the USB cable.

 Why are there no interrupts?
-Even one extra counter would make it simpler to make video signals?
+Even one extra counter will make it simpler to make video signals?

 Also to reduce hardware complexity.
 If software can do it, it is not in hardware.